What it Means to Breach Fiduciary Duty in Northern Virginia

 REPRESENTING CLIENTS ON BOTH SIDES OF ESTATE LITIGATION

 Whether you are a beneficiary who believes an executor or trustee has breached their fiduciary duty or if you need to defend an estate against such claims, you should immediately discuss the matter with an experienced Fairfax or Annandale estate litigation attorney.
-At Hale Ball Carlson Baumgartner Murphy, PLC we have nearly 50 years of combined experience handling estates and litigation matters.
+At Hale Ball Carlson Baumgartner Murphy, PLC we have nearly 50 years of combined experience handling estates and litigation matters, including making sure your estate is not left intestate.
 No matter what issue you are facing, we can explain your rights and responsibilities under the law and we can inform you of what legal remedies are available at your disposal.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.